 A company’s current assessment is only a snapshot reflecting it knows today.
 But its risk environment can change in a matter of days, or even hours.
 So the risk assessment process should incorporate monitoring activities as dynamic as the business and the threats and opportunities it faces.
 For example, recent advances in text analytics makes it possible to analyze large quantities of text to identify emerging threats and generate alerts.

-A once-a-year assessment just isn’t enough for most organizations.
+A once a year assessment just isn’t enough for most organizations.
 It may be fine for “static” risks, but dynamic risks require ongoing monitoring.
 Consider the rate at which the risks to your organization change.
 Some organizations are developing near real-time monitoring capabilities for internal and external conditions using big data mining, text analytics and data visualization techniques.
 These mission control centers can feed actionable information to decision makers and form the basis for a dynamic risk assessment process.

 This is one of the tougher questions in risk assessment, and the truth is that there’s no commonly accepted way to measure avoided costs.
 But you can and should identify the range of potential cost avoidance, and the ability to do that has improved significantly in recent years.
 Also, don’t forget that an effective risk assessment may equip leaders with the information they need to take advantage of value-creating risks.